-- Before and after every use check the SenTec TC Sensors (p.
-15). - Weekly clean and disinfect SenTec TC Sensors and the Digital Sensor Adapter Cable. - 'Power On Self Test' (POST): Every time the SDM is switched on (p.
-12), the POST is performed automatically.
-If your SDM is permanently switched on, switch it off and on again once a month to perform a POST. - Weekly clean the Docking Station gasket using a cotton swab moistened with 70% isopropanol (for other approved cleaning agents refer to the Technical Manual for the SDM).
+- Before and after every use check the Sentec TC Sensors (p.
+26). - Weekly clean and disinfect Sentec TC Sensors and the Digital Sensor Adapter Cable. - 'Power On Self Test' (POST): Every time the SDM is switched on (p.
+23), the POST is performed automatically.
+If your SDM is permanently switched on, switch it off and on again once a month to perform a POST. - Weekly clean the Docking Station gasket using a cotton swab moistened with 70% isopropanol (for other approved cleaning agents refer to sentec.com/ifu).